Lucy Maunder

-Lucy Maunder, is an Australian cabaret and theatre performer.
-She originated the role of Lara in the Australian premiere of Doctor Zhivago opposite Anthony Warlow, and has toured with her own cabaret Songs in the Key of Black, releasing an album with the same name.
-Maunder toured with the national touring company of Grease playing the role of Rizzo.
-She then starred in the role of Miss Honey in the Australian tour of Matilda the Musical, replacing Elise McCann.
-She is currently starring in the Australian production of Fun Home, in the adult lead role.
+Lucy Maunder is an Australian cabaret and theatre performer.
+She originated the role of Lara in the Australian premiere of Doctor Zhivago in 2011 opposite Anthony Warlow, and toured with her own cabaret Songs in the Key of Black in 2013, releasing an album with the same name.
+Also in 2013, Maunder toured with the national touring company of Grease playing the role of Rizzo.
+In 2021-22, she starred as the adult Alison Bechdel in the Sydney Theatre Company and Melbourne Theatre Company's co-production of Fun Home.

-Biography
+Early life and education

 Lucy Maunder, the daughter of stage director, Stuart Maunder, moved to England when she was five while her father was resident director of the Royal Opera House.
 Her mother is singer Anne-Maree McDonald.

 After an initial desire to become a dancer, Maunder commenced singing at the age of fourteen.
+Maunder attended North Sydney Girls High School, completed her HSC in 2003, attaining a distinction in drama. where she played Nellie Forbush in the school's production of South Pacific.

 Maunder graduated from Western Australian Academy of Performing Arts (WAAPA) with a Bachelor in Music Theatre.
 In an interview with The Age, Maunder mentioned WAAPA teachers Jenny Lynnd and John Milson as having a profound impact on her.
-During this period she became close friends with Stephen Mahy whom she would go on to co-star with in Grease.
+During this period she became close friends with Stephen Mahy, with whom she would go on to co-star in Grease.